xrmx/pytris/README.rst

 Fork this repository and extend this project in order to create a tic-tac-toe implementation.
+The game should be played by two humans, you don't need to code any AI logic.
 You are free to choose a procedural or object-oriented approach to solve the problem.
 Your code must be tested (and testable ;) and tests must pass.